Biopsychosocial model: History

-The BPSM was proposed in the late 1800s.
+The biopsychosocial model (BPSM) was proposed in the late 20th century.

-The idea that there are several factors that may contribute to one's mental suffering is nothing new.
+The idea that there are several factors that may contribute to one's mental suffering is not a new concept.

-Psychologist Urie Bronfenbrenner popularized the belief that social factors play a role in developing illnesses and behaviors.
-Engel later used Bronfenbrenner's research as a column of his biopsychosocial model and framed this model to display health at the center of social, psychological, and biological aspects.
+Urie Bronfenbrenner wrote extensively on social and environmental influences on human development.

 Adolf Meyer's psychobiology model is considered the forerunner to the biopsychosocial model by many.
 Meyer emphasised understanding mental illness in the context of a patient's personal history over diagnostic categories.
-Meyer laid down the groundwork for understanding the interplay of psychology and biology but tended to view these as separate entities that interacted.
-Engel's model represents a broader and more integrated approach that considers biological, psychological, and social factors as interconnected elements.
+Meyer laid down the groundwork for understanding the interplay of psychology and biology but tended to view these as interacting domains rather than a unified framework.
+Engel's model later incorporated biological, psychological, and social factors within a single conceptual approach.

 The WHO definition of health adopted in 1948 implied a broad socio-medical perspective.

-Roy Grinker actually coined the term 'biopsychosocial' long before Engel (1954 vs 1977).
-However Grinker was seeking to highlight biological aspects of mental health, rather than Engel's emphasis on psychosocial aspects of general health.
+Roy Grinker coined the term 'biopsychosocial' prior to Engel's work.
+However, Grinker emphasized biological aspects of mental illness rather than proposing an integrative model of general health.

-Engel broadened medical thinking by re-proposing a separation of body and mind.
-The idea of mind–body dualism goes back at least to René Descartes, but was forgotten during the biomedical approach.
-Engel emphasized that the biomedical approach is flawed because the body alone does not contribute to illness.
-Instead, the individual mind (psychological and social factors) play a significant role in how an illness is caused and how it is treated.
+Engel broadened medical thinking by challenging the dominance of the biomedical approach.
+The idea of mind–body dualism goes back at least to René Descartes.
+Engel emphasized that the biomedical approach is limited because biological factors alone do not account for illness.
+Instead, psychological and social factors play a significant role in how illness is experienced and treated.
 Engel proposed a dialogue between the patient and the doctor in order to find the most effective treatment solution.

-George L. Engel and John Romano of the University of Rochester in 1977, are widely credited with being the first to propose a biopsychosocial model.
+George L. Engel and John Romano of the University of Rochester in 1977 are widely credited with proposing the biopsychosocial model.
 Engel struggled with the then-prevailing biomedical approach to medicine as he strove for a more holistic approach by recognizing that each patient has their own thoughts, feelings, and history.
-In developing his model, Engel framed it for both illnesses and psychological problems.